UT-Austin-RPL/PRELUDE/README.md

 python3 scripts/train_gait.py --gait_policy=GAIT_POLICY
 ```

 For training Navigation Controller, please use the following commands.
-You need to create or download ([link](https://utexas.box.com/s/vuneto210i5o5c8vi09cxt49dta2may3)) a HDF5-format Dataset file for training.
+You need to create or download ([link](https://utexas.box.com/s/vuneto210i5o5c8vi09cxt49dta2may3)) an `hdf5`-format Dataset file for training.
 Trained files would be saved in `./save/bc_checkpoint`.
 ```
 python3 scripts/train_nav.py
 ```